They take over for the Münster, Germany based 1st German-Netherlands Corps (1GNC) who had the mission for all of 2019.

 French Army Lieutenant General Laurent Kolodziej, Eurocorps Commander, affirmed the readiness of his Corps Headquarters.

 "Eurocorps, an outfit formed by 10 nations, is aided in its mission by its multinational scope and extensive experience gained in just about every major operation under NATO or European Union command," said Kolodziej via a press statement.
 Assumption of the NRF mission means Eurocorps could potentially lead up to 65,000 ground troops in a high-intensity warfare, he said.

 LANDCOM declared Eurocorps ready for the NRF following completion of the final phases of their rigorous Combat Readiness Evaluation (CREVAL) during Exercise Trident Jupiter 19 in November at the NATO Joint Warfare Centre in Stavanger, Norway.
-LANDCOM, as NATO’s advocate for land domain expertise, is responsible for ensuring land domain readiness, interoperability, standardization, and competency across Allied land forces.
+LANDCOM, as NATO's advocate for land domain expertise, is responsible for enabling land domain readiness, interoperability, standardization, and competency across Allied land forces.